-The Meeting shall comprise the PCC and the Chief Constable (or their representatives) of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
+The Meeting (Board) shall comprise the PCC and the Chief Constable (or their representatives) of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
 The PCCs' Chief Executives shall also be invited to attend the Meetings to contribute to the discussions and work of the Meeting.

-The Chair shall be rotated on an annual basis and be shared in a rotational sequence by the PCCs.
-In the event that the Chair is unable to attend a meeting he or she will nominate another PCC to Chair that meeting.
+The Chair shall be rotated en an annual basis and be shared in a retational sequence by the PCCs.
+In the event that the Chair is unable to attend a meeting he or she will nominate another PCC to Chair that meeting at each meeting in a full rotational sequence by the PCCs.

-The Chair will have responsibility for all administration in relation to the Meeting.
+The Chair A nominated OPCC will have responsibility for all necessary administration in relation to the Meeting (Board).